 Laboratory Employee Information and Training Program

-This program outlines the training that will be provided at initial assignmentand training on the standard operating procedures developed by each laboratory or researchunit.
+This program outlines the training that will be provided at the initial assignment and training on the standard operating procedures developed by each laboratory or research unit.

-This policy and program applies to all Western Michigan University employees, including full time, part-time, temporary and student employees who are involved in or supervise the laboratory use of hazardous chemicals.
+This program applies to all Western Michigan University employees, including full-time, part-time, temporary, and student employees who are involved in or supervise the laboratory use of hazardous chemicals.

 Threshold Limit Value (TLV): An airborne concentration guideline suggested by the American Conference of Governmental Hygienists of a substance for which it is believed that nearly all workers may be repeatedly exposed day after day without adverse health effects.